samche42/ShiftScan/README.md

 ### B. ShiftScan Colab option

-The most user-friendly option for using the original ShiftScan algorithm, is via Google Colab (i.e. command line made simple).
+Commandline usage is made user-friendly and easy via Google Colab.
 The link to the Colab notebook [is here](https://colab.research.google.com/drive/1ShHOWqqwMoYdsmMajNAvnpBKyKsDl5AG?usp=sharing).
-Please follow [this video](https://youtu.be/0s_StsQqHoA) for instructions on how to make a copy and use it to analyze your own data.
+Please follow [this video](https://youtu.be/0s_StsQqHoA) for instructions on making a copy and using it to analyze your data.

 ___